NYULibraries/contented/README.md

 ## Rake Tasks for library.nyu.edu-data

-    rake convert_to_markdowns  # Converts all worksheets to Markdown and places...
+    rake convert_to_markdowns  # Converts all worksheets to Markdown and places them in their respective directory

     rake rubocop               # Run RuboCop

     rake rubocop:auto_correct  # Auto-correct RuboCop offenses

-    rake siteleaf_push_all     # Push all theme files alongwith mardown collect...
+    rake siteleaf_push_all     # Push all theme files alongwith mardown collections to Siteleaf

     rake siteleaf_push_people  # Pushes only people markdown directory to siteleaf